Find approximate nearest neighbors (ANN) and query vector embeddings

 Restrictions when using the approximate distance functions include the following:

-• You must use a constant expression as one argument of the distance function (for example, a parameter or a literal).
+• The approximate distance function must calculate the distance between an embedding column and a constant expression (for example, a parameter or a literal).

 For a detailed list of limitations, see the approximate distance function reference page.